Why tiered pricing works and how to package your services to boost profitability.

 A Tiered Pricing Model: Your 3-Part Framework

 Now that you understand what tiered pricing entails and the reasons why tiered pricing models help you scale, let’s dig into how it’s done.
-This section details a three-part framework for building tiered pricing models:
+This section details a 3-part framework for building tiered pricing models:

 - Part 1 deals with gathering information from your market to build the right kind of packages